 Robin Norwood compares these relationships to an addiction, complete with the withdrawal, a few weeks/months of sobriety and re-lapse.

-Unlike Women who love too much who have been educated about their addiction to pain/toxic relationships, many “men who love too much” however are unaware of what’s going on.
+Unlike Women who love too much who have been educated about their addiction to toxic relationships, many “men who love too much” are mostly unaware of what’s going on.
 Some won’t even admit that the woman they “love” is not good for them, will never change and the relationship will never work, at least not in the way they hope.

 Holding on to the “emotional drama” gives them some kind of “identity”, one of the “silent sufferer”, the opposite of men who treat women badly.
 And like women who love too much, these men not only keep wishing and hoping she’ll change, they blame themselves for things being the way they are.
 It’s somehow their fault that they are being yelled at, called names, belittled and even sometimes physically attacked.